SQR-073

 We considered instead storing the quota information only in Redis or only in the Phalanx configuration YAML (see Options for quota overrides), but rejected those approaches for other reasons.

 Instead, to raise the visibility of a quota override, we plan to use Semaphore (see SQR-060) plus Squareone to add user notifications if a quota override exists.
 This will make it obvious that special throttling rules are in place, and therefore the quotas found in Phalanx are not being applied verbatim.
 (Eventually we may add a link, visible only to admins, from the banner to a UI to change or delete the quota overrides.)
+This is not yet implemented.

 API#